 The answer to whether coffee and diabetes is good or bad is … maybe.
 For many years now, conflicting studies have been published that alternately tout coffee for its beneficial properties, then condemn it as the scourge of healthy people everywhere.
 What’s a coffee lover to do?

-Coffee is a popular beverage in the United States, as evidenced by the number of people holding a coffee cup in the morning as they rush to work.
-The average adult in the U.S. sips about two 8-ounce cups of coffee a day.
-This is a total of 474 milliliters of coffee with 280 milligrams of caffeine.
+Coffee is a popular beverage in the United States, as evidenced by the number of people holding a cup in the morning as they rush to work.
+The average adult in the U.S. sips about two 8-ounce cups a day.
+This is a total of 474 milliliters with 280 milligrams of caffeine.
 For healthy adults, consumption of up to 400 milligrams daily does not seem to noticeably affect blood sugar.
 But the results are different for people with diabetes.

 Can Coffee Prevent Diabetes?

 The results of drinking coffee with caffeine are different for people who already have diabetes.
-One study showed a cup of coffee before eating a meal can result in higher blood sugar levels after the meal for those who have diabetes.
+One study showed a cup before eating a meal can result in higher blood sugar levels rather than after the meal for those who have diabetes.
 As a result, it could pose dangers for those who have diabetes.
 Again, self-monitoring may answer these questions.

 Ongoing studies about coffee reveal it does have some health benefits.
 It may protect people against gallstones, liver disease, cancer, Parkinson’s disease, and gout as well as help prevent type 2 diabetes.
-Studies have shown coffee can minimize the risk for depression and may help improve focus and clarity.
+Studies have shown that it can minimize the risk for depression and may help improve focus and clarity.

 The Good, Bad and Ugly Aspects of a Cup of Joe

-While coffee enthusiasts prefer to focus on the benefits, there are also general risks associated with drinking caffeinated coffee.
+While coffee enthusiasts prefer to focus on the benefits, there are also general risks associated with drinking caffeinated.
 Side effects may include restlessness, increased heart rate, increased blood pressure, insomnia, anxiety and headaches.
 Children and teens should not consume more than 100 milligrams of caffeine daily.
 Remember, cola and energy drinks contain caffeine.
-Some people experience heartburn or reflux after consuming coffee.
+Some people experience heartburn or reflux after consuming it.

-A cup of black coffee or black, decaffeinated coffee can be beneficial – or at least, not harmful.
-But the protective effects of coffee can be outweighed by what people add to it.
-Sugar sweeteners and artificial sweeteners can eliminate the potential benefits of coffee.
-Adding sugar can cause blood sugar levels to rise in people with diabetes.
+A cup of black or black, decaffeinated coffee can be beneficial – or at least, not harmful.
+But the protective effects can be outweighed by what people add to it.
+Sugar sweeteners and artificial sweeteners can eliminate the potential benefits but adding sugar can cause blood sugar levels to rise in people with diabetes.
 Many sweet coffees also contain rich, flavored creamers that contain sugar, fat, and carbohydrates.
 This boosts the risks associated with diabetes and can cause people to pack on extra pounds.
-For those who feel a need to visit the local coffee shop, try “skinny” coffee drinks or drink it black.
+For those who feel a need to visit the local coffee shop, try “skinny” drinks or drink it black.

 Studies Focused on Caffeine Consumption and Insulin Sensitivity

 Some studies focus on caffeine rather than coffee as a whole.
-One such study shows that the consumption of caffeine (such as that found in coffee) significantly reduces insulin sensitivity.
+One such study shows that the consumption of caffeine significantly reduces insulin sensitivity.
 In layman’s terms, when you consume caffeine, the insulin in your bloodstream cannot process glucose as efficiently – an obvious problem for diabetics.

 A study from Duke University seems to support this finding and further suggests that drinking caffeinated beverages with meals may make the problem even worse.
 If a diabetic has a meal (increasing the glucose to the blood) and at the same time consumes a cup of coffee (lowering the ability of the body to metabolize the increased glucose), the potential for dangerous blood sugar levels increases.
-Dr. James Lane, the leader of the study, advises that diabetics should probably avoid caffeine, and consequently, caffeinated coffee.
+Dr. James Lane, the leader of the study, advises that diabetics should probably avoid caffeine.

-At this time, it is unclear what component(s) of coffee may be providing these benefits, nor is it clear whether the same benefits are experienced by people who have already developed diabetes.
+At this time, it is unclear what component(s) may be providing these benefits, nor is it clear whether the same benefits are experienced by people who have already developed diabetes.